+ESG integration

+When we evaluate investments, we consider material environmental, social and governance (ESG) factors to help identify opportunities and risks.

+Voting with purpose

-- ESG integration: When we evaluate investments, we consider material ESG factors to help identify opportunities and risks. - Voting with purpose: We actively vote across all votable equity holdings in line with our responsible investment commitments.
-This involves voting against management to help drive positive change.
-Bondholders have limited voting rights, but we do have direct lines of access to bond issuers as their capital providers.
-We view our engagement with issuers as a crucial part of our responsible investment approach and process.
+We actively vote across all of the value of our holdings in line with our responsible investment commitments.
+This may involve voting against management to help drive positive change.

+Engagement with consequences

+We prioritise engagement where we can make a real difference in addressing the world's systemic environmental and social challenges.

+Transparency

-- Engagement with consequences: We prioritise engagement where we can make a real difference in addressing the world's systemic environmental and social challenges. - Transparency: As a prominent participant in the financial markets, we are committed to being transparent about our approach to responsible investment.
+As a prominent participant in the financial markets, we are committed to being transparent about our approach to responsible investment.
 We will actively report on the progress of our activities to our clients, shareholders and other stakeholders.